A significant part of feeling value beyond our compensation is working on something bigger than ourselves.

 The primary benefit of the cause has to go to those other than you, the contributors.

 For example, if you go to your boss for career advice, the expectation is that the advice you receive will benefit your career.
 If your boss gives you advice that benefits their own career, they are not service oriented.
 This extends to organizations, leaders and investors.
 The products and services an organization develops must be designed to primarily benefit their customers, not the company.
 If you are a leader, your leadership has to benefit the people in your sphere of care.
-And, if you are an investor, the investments you make have to benefit the company with which you are investing in order to be service oriented.
+And, if you are an investor, the investments you make have to benefit the company with which you are investing.
 Of course, you can expect a return on your investment, but it must be of secondary benefit.
 The primary benefactor of the investment is the recipient, not the investor.

 Be able to endure political, technological and cultural change.